 The Company sponsors a 401(k) Plan, which is a defined contribution plan, in which substantially all associates are eligible to participate in and associates may contribute up to 100% of their compensation subject to certain limits based on federal tax laws.
 The Company may elect to make matching contributions as defined by the plan.
-For the years ended December 31, 2021 and 2020, the Company expensed matching contributions to the plan totaling \$1.0 million and \$0.9 million, respectively.
-For the years ended December 31, 2021 and 2020, the Company incurred \$0.1 million and an immaterial amount, respectively, of administrative fees attributable to the plan.
+For the years ended December 31, 2022 and 2021, the Company expensed matching contributions to the plan totaling \$1.0 million.
+For the years ended December 31, 2022 and 2021, the Company incurred \$0.1 million of administrative fees attributable to the plan.